-Note that physicians will sometimes prescribe compression socks for their patients.
-In such cases, the physician will determine how much compression is needed, usually expressed in terms of mmHg.
-MmHg stands for millimeters of mercury, per Merriam-Webster; it’s the same way blood pressure is measured.
+Note that physicians will sometimes prescribe socks for their patients.
+In such cases, the physician knows how much compression is needed, usually expressed in terms of mmHg – mmHg stands for millimeters of mercury, per Merriam-Webster; it’s the same way blood pressure is measured.

-For those seeking compression without a physician’s recommendation, compression socks usually come in a range of compression.
+For those seeking compression without a physician’s recommendation, not that these socks usually come in various ranges.
 Most commonly you will see ranges of 5 or 10 mmHg, such as 10-15 mmHg, 20-30 mmHg, etc.

 Because these socks do alter the way blood flows through the feet and lower legs, using the least compression possible to do what needs to be done is recommended.
 Some trial and error might be needed to find the level of compression that’s right for you.